Does landlord insurance cover riot damage?

 4. Damage to vacant properties beyond policy occupancy requirements (typically 30–60 days)

-Common riot and civil commotion damage scenarios
+How riot and civil commotion coverage works in practice

-Defaced Property
+Defaced property

 When rioters deface your rental property with graffiti during civil unrest, your riot and civil commotion coverage handles the cleanup.